(The Self-Esteem Killer)

 what is false.

-especially our peers."
-Commonly asked questions regarding our self-esteem are: "Where
+rest of society, especially our peers."
+Commonly asked questions regarding our self-esteem

-do I fit in?" or "Do I have what it takes to compete among my peers?"
-"Am I pretty enough, handsome
+are: "Where do I fit in?" or "Do I have what it takes to compete among my peers?"
+"Am I pretty

-enough, smart enough, athletic enough, rich enough, cool enough, or talented enough?"
-These types of questions
+enough, handsome enough, smart enough, athletic enough, rich enough, cool enough, or talented enough?"
+These

-range in emotional sensitivity from ‘mild wondering', to ‘obsessive worry,' consuming the thoughts and actions.
+types of questions range in emotional sensitivity from ‘mild wondering', to ‘obsessive worry,' consuming the thoughts

 Again, the problem with self-esteem is that we oftentimes base it upon the voices and actions of others, or even worse; our